Raleigh Sex Crimes Attorneys

 District attorneys aggressively prosecute sex crimes.
-If you face charges, having the services of an experienced, aggressive Wake County criminal defense attorney will be critical.
+If you face charges, having the services of an experienced, aggressive Raleigh criminal defense attorney will be critical.
 At the Coolidge Law Firm, we understand every nuance of sex crimes and we take the time to focus on every detail of your case.
-We recognize the bias that society has for people accused of sex crimes.
+We recognize the deep stigma that society has for people accused of sex crimes.

 Chapter 14, Article 7A of the North Carolina General Statutes defines many of the most recognizable sex offenses.
 These offenses include two degrees of rape, two degrees of a felony called sexual offense, and a misdemeanor called sexual battery.